 There are two scales at the extreme left: The inner one displays the speed (in kts) while the outer one indicates position of the throttle.
 The two scales on the extreme right display your height - the left one shows the height above ground while the right of it displays height above sea-level, both being displayed in feet.

-Besides this, the HUD delivers some additions information.
-On the upper left you will find date and time, along with your current position, in latitude and longitude.
+Besides this, the HUD delivers some additions information in the upper area.
+On the left you will find GPS, Ground Speed, and G-Force.
+The top also displays your current position, in latitude and longitude.